unthoughts/unthoughts.github.io/_posts/2025-07-12-blurb-on-liquidity.md

 Impermanent loss is so-called because it may be transient.
 It is caused by arbitrage traders reacting to market shifts:
 1. One of the assets appreciates outside the AMM, affecting the exchange rates.
 2. Arbitrage traders buy the appreciate asset from the AMM for cheaper than on the external market.
-3. The AMM supply of the appreciated asset is smaller.
+3. The AMM supply of the appreciated asset decreases until the AMM discovers market price.
 4. If an LP redeems their share of each asset, they end up with a smaller amount of the appreciated asset than they deposited.

 # Worked example: constant-product AMMs